 The TimeoutForAdmittedQoSParameters is intended to recover resources that are reserved by a CM but not committed.
 In typical cases, the committed parameters will be identical to the reserved parameters, and this will not be a problem.
-When the reservation includes multiple service flow specifications, such as those described in 4.2.2, or when the commitment is for less than the reservation, it is necessary to periodically reset the CMTS timer.
-This is accomplished by performing a DSC-REQ operation that reserves the same resources as previous.
+When the commitment is for less than the reservation, it is necessary to periodically reset the CMTS timer.
+This is accomplished by performing a DSC-REQ operation that reserves the same resources as previous.39